 Ecuador & the Galapagos, Land-Based AdventureLava bombs and blue-footed boobies; you have to check them out!

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-- Visit the islands of San Cristobal and Santa Cruz as well as two remote uninhabited islands chalk full of wildlife
+- Visit the islands of San Cristobal and Santa Cruz as well as two remote uninhabited islands chock-full of wildlife

 - Discover the differences between the diverse and unique ecosystems on and between the Islands.

-- Learn the differences between the land iguana and the marine iguan
+- Learn the differences between the land iguana and the marine iguana

 - Seek out the incredibly vibrant marine life of the Islands, keeping a watchful eye out for sharks, sea lions, starfish, turtles, and a wide array of colorful fish